-1. Click on the Locate tab.

-Ensure you remove any remaining water from the objective or sample before changing objectives.

-2. Select the objective you wish to use by clicking on the objective icon in the Ocular menu and apply any immersion oil if required and place your slide on the stage.

-3. Select the dye you wish to image, by pressing one of the dye configuration buttons that most closely matches your own dyes emission colour.

-4. Ensure that the fluorescence lamp is turned On and the shutter is open.
-Set the lamp to an appropriate power level (about 12% - 50%).

-Set the eyepieces for your comfort.
+- 1. Click on the Locate tab. - Ensure you remove any remaining water from the objective or sample before changing objectives. - 2.
+Select the objective you wish to use by rotating the nosepiece.
+The objective icon in the Ocular menu will be updated accordingly.
+Place your slide and apply any immersion oil if required.
+Turn the dial to lower the objective. - 3.
+Select the dye you wish to image, by pressing one of the dye configuration buttons that most closely matches your own dyes emission colour. - 4.
+Ensure that the fluorescence lamp is turned On and the shutter is open.
+Set the lamp to an appropriate power level (about 12% 50%). - 5.
+Set the eyepieces for your comfort. - 6.
 Using the joystick, locate a region of interest in your sample.

-5. You may also wish to adjust the temperature of the incubation chamber and sample insert, as well as the $CO_2$ concentration.
-It may take up to 60 minutes for the temperature/ $CO_2$ to stabilise.